Category Archives: cisco ucs server

 - Confirmed that the MAC Address has changed

-- Started a continuous ping which work fine now
+- Started a continuous ping which works fine now

-- Host can now be added to the vCenter
+- The host can now be added to the vCenter

 So let me go through of the process of how we found the duplicate mac address.